I wasn't trying to lead you on,

 - A common occurrence for Commander Shepard (of either gender) in the Mass Effect trilogy is that s/he will gain an increasing amount of interest from his/her squadmates or other civilians due to frequently having deep, personal conversations with them.
 Usually, a character Shepard interacts with will drop hints of interest in the commander to trigger the Romance Sidequest the more you choose to talk with them, but the player may have to let down some of their close friends.
 If you so choose, you can make Garrus an instigator of this, since his romance track starts with him talking about one of his "conquests", which Shepard can springboard off of to proposition him.
 He's genuinely caught off-guard by the offer, before regaining composure and essentially stating this trope:

 Garrus: Oh...
 I didn't know you liked men with scars, Shepard.

-- In Metal Gear Solid 3, it probably wasn't Big Boss's intention to get Ocelot turned on to torture when he pissed his pants and got his eye shot out.
+- In Metal Gear Solid 3: Snake Eater, it probably wasn't Big Boss's intention to get Ocelot turned on to torture when he pissed his pants and got his eye shot out.
 Poor Solid Snake had to suffer for that.
-Big Boss at least did mean for Ocelot to handle his gun fighting technique in a more efficient manner, he didn't however intend for Ocelot to enjoy reloading his gun in combat so much.
+Big Boss at least did mean for Ocelot to handle his gunfighting technique in a more efficient manner, he didn't however intend for Ocelot to enjoy reloading his gun in combat so much.

 - Tales of the Abyss has Guy Cecil.
-Genuine Nice Guy, Adorkable, and quite the gentleman (if a Covert Pervert).
-He genuine, truly, definitely does not intend to turn anyone on; he's gynophobic (ie terrified of women) after all.
+Genuine Nice Guy, a cute dork, and quite the gentleman (if a Covert Pervert).
+He genuinely, truly, definitely does not intend to turn anyone on; he's gynophobic (ie terrified of women) after all.
 He still does it and his tendency to accidentally lead women on is lampshaded.